EugeoSynthesisThirtyTwo/prompt-interpolation-script-for-sd-webui/readme.md

-Credits to feffy380 who had this idea before me and who inspires me : https://github.com/feffy380/prompt-morph<br>
+Credits to feffy380 who had this idea before me and whose script is helping to improve mine : https://github.com/feffy380/prompt-morph<br>
 I am currently working to get the best out of his script and my script<br>

 <h3><b>Features</b></h3>